-LABEL DESCRIPTION Security Level Security Level Security Mode Select More Secure (Recommended) to add security on this WiFi network.
-The WiFi clients which want to associate to this network must have same WiFi security settings as the Zyxel Device.
+LABEL DESCRIPTION Max Clients Specify the maximum number of clients that can connect to this network at the same time.
+Hide SSID Select this checkbox to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.
+This checkbox is grayed out if the WPS function is enabled in the Network Setting &gt; Wireless &gt; WPS screen.
+Multicast Forwarding Select this checkbox to allow the Zyxel Device to convert wireless Multicast traffic into wireless unicast traffic.
+Max.
+Upstream Bandwidth Max.
+Upstream Bandwidth allows you to specify the maximum rate for upstream wireless traffic to the WAN from this wireless LAN in kilobits per second (Kbps).
+Max.
+Downstream Bandwidth Max.
+Upstream Bandwidth allows you to specify the maximum rate for downstream wireless traffic to this wireless LAN from the WAN in kilobits per second (Kbps).
+BSSID This shows the MAC address of the wireless interface on the Zyxel Device when Wi-Fi is enabled.
+Security Level Security Mode Select More Secure (Recommended) to add security on this Wi-Fi network.
+The Wi-Fi clients which want to associate to this network must have same Wi-Fi security settings as the Zyxel Device.
 When you select to use a security, additional options appears in this screen.
 Or you can select No Security to allow any client to associate this network without any data encryption or authentication.
 See the following sections for more details about this field.
 Cancel Click Cancel to restore your previously saved settings.
 Apply Click Apply to save your changes.

-9.2.1 No Security
+8.2.1 No Security